Getting started in diaspora*

 - It filters the content stream.
 You might want to read only posts written by people in your Family aspect.
 Or you might want to read everything posted by your contacts except family members.

 We mentioned your contacts page in Part 2.
-To get to your contacts page, click the arrow at the right-hand end of the header bar and select Contacts from the drop-down list.
+You’re here now, but the best way to get to your contacts page from other pages is go to your user menu from the header bar and select Contacts from the drop-down list.

-If you are displaying contacts from all aspects (click My Contacts in the left-hand column), each contact will have a green button to its right show which aspect(s) they have been placed in.
+If you are displaying contacts from all aspects (click My contacts in the sidebar), each contact will have a green button to its right showing which aspect(s) they have been placed in.
 If a contact is in more than one aspect, the button will read “In n aspects.”
 Click the button to see which aspects those are.

 You can click this button to change the aspect(s) this person is in by selecting and deselecting aspects in the drop-down list.
 If you want to remove a person from all of your aspects, deselect all aspects and the button will turn grey.
 You are no longer sharing with them.